Best Credit Cards in

 - Supplementary card: Rs.
 3,250/year

-- 21–51 days interest-free (if paid in full)
+- 21–51 days interest-free (paid in full)

-- Utility bill payment: No charge
+- Utility bill payments: No charge

 - Card replacement: Rs.
 1,000